Seeed-Projects/jetson-examples/reComputer/scripts/gpt-oss/README.md

 This command pulls the image and starts `llama-server` in a detached container.

+> **Note**: If prompted by the script, allow adding your user to the `docker` group so future runs do not require `sudo docker`.
+After adding the group, log out and log back in once.
+>
 > **Note**: If startup fails because of memory pressure, add swap space and try again:
 >
 > ```sh